 Diverse array of printed sources from the fifteenth, sixteenth, and seventeenth centuries.
 Opens the door to some of the world's most significant collections of early printed books.
 All works printed in Europe before 1701, regardless of language, fall within the scope of the project, together with all pre-1701 works in European languages printed further afield.
 Builds upon and complements Early English Books Online (EEBO) and is largely concerned with non-Anglophone materials; however, books in English or printed in the English-speaking world that are already represented in EEBO are not omitted from Early European Books where they form an integral element of the predominantly non-Anglophone collections that have been made available for digital capture.
 Full-colour, high-resolution (400 ppi) facsimile images scanned directly from the original printed sources.
 Each item in the collection is captured in its entirety, complete with its binding, edges, endpapers, blank pages, and any loose inserts.--Catalog Record

-Includes many digitized classic medieval collections of primary sources originally published in the 19th century.
+Includes many digitized classic medieval and renaissance collections of primary sources originally published in the 19th century.

 Gallica is a digital library of French and francophone culture maintained by the Bibliothèque Nationale de France.
 Contains numerous electronic texts, images, maps, animation, and sound files of French and other publications in history, literature, science, philosophy, law, economics, and political science.